 To realize this mandate, the museum relies on our board of seven dedicated directors, staff, summer students, and volunteers.

-Interested in helping us out?
+Interested?
 Learn how you can get involved!